 TIPS FOR THE BEST SESSION EVER

 KEEP YOUR HANDS FREE.
 I’ll be taking photos “in-between” moments, so it’s best to not carry anything with you.
 If you bring anything that needs to be carried, it’s best in a backpack or bag that can be carried without your hands.
-Keep in mind that these items might make it into some of the photos.
+Keep in mind that these items might make it into some of the photos, so make sure they go with your outfits.
 I can always pack smaller items (water bottles and smaller) in my camera bag and bring them along.

 SHARE IT ALL WITH ME & DON’T HOLD BACK.
 Honesty is mandatory.
 Be yourselves.
 Don’t act like you think you should, I want to capture you as you really are.
 Remember how you interact when you’re alone, and don’t hide it.
-Embrace both the goofy laughter and the quiet moments.
-I will, of course, guide you through all this as we shoot.
+Embrace the awkwardness and the laughter as well as the quiet moments.

 TRUST ME.
 I absolutely love capturing these images, and I like to think I’m pretty good at it.
 A lot of the time, I see things in a completely different way- and I love to experiment!
 You might question some of my ideas (like if I’m like “Oh wow!
 That’s an awesome pile of dead sticks right there!
 Let’s use it for a background”) but trust me- it usually turns out amazing!